 |

 That leaves children's help to only special education and tutoring.
-The special education and tutoring may have been unnecessary or needed less, had the visually related learning problem been discovered and treated...
+The special education and tutoring may not have been necessary if the visually related learning problem had been discovered and treated.

 Further, doctors not trained in visually related learning problems may unwittingly prescribe glasses that interfere with learning and contribute to the current nearsightedness epidemic.

-Parents are forced to pay for an exam that may not detect what the bill is intended to find.
-Currently many patients I see were told by another doctor their vision had nothing to do with their learning difficulty because they had 20/20 visual acuity.
-This bill would only increase that number.
+Parents under AB1110 are required to pay for an exam that may not detect the condition the bill aims to identify.
+Currently, many patients I see were told by another doctor that their vision had nothing to do with their learning difficulty because they had 20/20 visual acuity.
+AB1110 may increase that number.
+Fortunately reason prevailed in the CA legislature, and the bill only advises the exam.
+Any parent can opt out.